Otolaryngology–Head and Neck Surgery

 Find a Location

 Did You Know?

-Each spring, the Mass.
-Eye and Ear Sinus Center offers a free seminar about sinusitis and other nasal conditions.
-During this educational event, our sinus doctors share the latest medical and surgical techniques that help patients live healthy lives and preserve their senses.
+The Mass Eye and Ear Sinus Center has offered free seminars about sinusitis and other nasal conditions.
+During these educational events, our sinus doctors have shared the latest medical and surgical techniques that help patients live healthy lives and preserve their senses.